Sawon1234/CNN_tensorflow_package/README.md

 ------------------------------
 NOTES ON RUNNING WITH TFLEARN
 ------------------------------
 (1) For some reason, TFLearn occupies maximum amount of GPU memory available, even when it needs less.
 We are still debugging into its causes, and potential fallacies in TFLearn.
+Latest versions of TFLearn are beginning to fix this issue however.

 (2) In case one needs to stop the execution in between, use Ctrl-C and not Ctrl-Z. The former clears up all memory occupied in the GPU, while the latter does not.
 In case memory is held up, use nvidia-smi to list the process Ids and note the one consuming the undesired memory, and then kill that process Id by using kill -9 <pid>.